OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

 Please be aware that this privacy statement and any choices you make in the Store or on the Website will not necessarily apply to personal information you may have provided to Microsoft in the context of other, separately operated, Microsoft websites, products or services.

-Access to Your Personal Information
+Access to your personal information

 You can review and edit the personal information you provided at the Website by signing into your Microsoft Store account.
 In order to help prevent your personal information from being viewed by others, you will be required to sign in with your Microsoft account credentials (e-mail address and password).

-Security of Your Information
+Security of your information

 At Microsoft, we take the security of your personal information very seriously.
 We use a variety of security technologies and procedures in our Stores and on our Websites to help protect your personal information from unauthorized access, use, or disclosure.
 For example, for our Website, we store the personal information you provide on computer servers with limited access that are located in controlled facilities.
 Additionally, if we transmit sensitive personal information (such as a credit card number) over the Internet, we protect it through the use of encryption, such as the Secure Socket Layer (SSL) protocol.

-Cookies &.
-Similar Technologies
+Cookies &. similar technologies

 Most Microsoft web sites use "cookies," which are small text files placed on your hard disk by a web server.
 Cookies contain text that can be read by a web server in the domain that issued the cookie to you.
 That text often consists of a string of numbers and letters that uniquely identifies your computer, but may contain other information as well.
 Here is an example of the text stored in a cookie that Microsoft might place on your hard disk when you visit one of our web sites: E3732CA7E319442F97EA48A170C99801